link-intersystems/java-swing-mvc-plugin-architecture/README.md

 ![MVC - wikipedia - english](res/simple-mvc-link-intersystems-20-07-2023.png)

+### Yet another MVC

-Now that we have a good overview about the initial MVC diagram, we should take a look at other diagrams that you can find on the internet.
+Now that we have a good understanding about the original MVC diagram, we should take a look at other diagrams that one can find on the internet.

+There are a lot of different interpretations of the MVC that led to a lot of different diagrams.
+Those diagrams created a lot of different mental models in the minds of developers.
+I guess this is the reason why developers often implement MVC in different ways and  this can lead to a lot of discussions in development teams.

+I guess that this issue is not restricted to MVC.
+We use a lot of terms that often lead to different mental models.
+Therefore, they lead to misunderstanding and discussions.
+These gaps can significantly slow down the development velocity of a software project.

+Since a lot of different views of the MVC has been described over the time.
+I would like to show you a some, so that you can see what I mean with "Yet another MVC".

-##### MVC - wikipedia - english
+#### MVC - wikipedia - english

 In the english wikipedia article the MVC pattern is described using a slightly different diagram.